wcgordon1/devout-ai/CONTRIBUTING.md

 ### 3️⃣ Run the App

-#### blueberryAI is split into two parts. blueberryai-app and blueberryai-submodule.
+#### blueberryAI is split into two parts.
+DevoutAI-app and DevoutAI-submodule.

-- [blueberryai-app](https://github.com/tryblueberry/blueberryai-app/): VSCode fork and parent repository for blueberryAI.
+- [DevoutAI-app](https://github.com/tryblueberry/DevoutAI-app/): VSCode fork and parent repository for blueberryAI.
 Most contributions will NOT end up here.

-- [./extensions/blueberryai-submodule](https://github.com/tryblueberry/blueberryai-submodule): Nearly all of blueberryAI's functionality, packaged as a built-in VSCode/blueberryAI extension.
-It is a fork of Continue, and is a git submodule of blueberryai-app.
+- [./extensions/DevoutAI-submodule](https://github.com/tryblueberry/DevoutAI-submodule): Nearly all of blueberryAI's functionality, packaged as a built-in VSCode/blueberryAI extension.
+It is a fork of Continue, and is a git submodule of DevoutAI-app.
 Most contributions will end up here!

 #### A) blueberryAI Submodule / Extension

-1. Open the directory `extensions/blueberryai-submodule` in blueberryAI or VSCode.
+1. Open the directory `extensions/DevoutAI-submodule` in blueberryAI or VSCode.
 2. Make edits.
 3. In VSCode/blueberryAI, open the command palette (`cmd/ctrl+shift+p`) and select `Tasks: Run Task` and then select `install-and-build`.
 4. Start debugging: